Scott Wright (footballer)

 Wright began his career at Aberdeen, where he made his competitive debut at the age of 16 in July 2014.
 He made 80 appearances over seven seasons for Aberdeen, and had a loan spell at Dundee in 2019.
-Wright was signed by Rangers in February 2021.
+Wright was signed by Rangers in February 2021, and joined Birmingham City in 2024.

 Wright made 29 appearances for Scotland at youth international level.
-He represented the under-17, under-19, under-20 and under-21 teams.
+He played for the under-17, under-19, under-20 and under-21 teams.

 Club career

 Aberdeen

 Wright was raised in the village of Balmedie in Aberdeenshire, where he was a neighbour of fellow footballer Cammy Smith, and attended Bridge of Don Academy.
 A product of Aberdeen's youth system, he made his first-team debut for the club aged 16 in a UEFA Europa League qualifying match against Daugava Riga in July 2014.
 Soon afterwards, he signed a three-year contract with Aberdeen.
 Wright scored a hat-trick in a 6–0 Scottish Premiership win against Partick Thistle on 21 May 2017.

 Wright was loaned to Dundee on 31 January 2019, until the end of the 2018–19 season.
 Dundee were relegated at the end of the season.

 After making his return to Aberdeen the following season, Wright featured for the club several times in the UEFA Europa League qualifying round, as well as in the first few league matches.
 However, in September 2019, he suffered a cruciate ligament injury in training and was forced to miss out on the rest of the season.